|

 In 1993, our variable rate technology team (Nitrogen

-Use Efficiency Web, and Biosystems
+Use Efficiency Web, and

-and Agricultural Engineering, Oklahoma State University) asked an
+Biosystems and Agricultural Engineering, Oklahoma State University)

-would then begin to build 'precision-agricultural-equipment' capable of
+generated they would then begin to build

-operating at that scale.
+'precision-agricultural-equipment' capable of operating at that scale.

-As a result of this vision, team members
+As a result of this vision, team members in

-in soil science began to embark on answering that specific question.
+soil science began to embark on answering that specific question.

 First,